 An experienced coach runs a training session on Tuesdays and meets as normal at YTFC but it takes place at Abbey Manor Park.
 You will be escorted there from the Football Club.
 On days where the club meet at Goldenstones please meet directly at Abbey Manor Park.

-The training session is ideal for increase your speed and technique.
+The training session is ideal for increasing your speed and technique.
 Each week will have different content.
 The sessions also compliment our Friday Track Sessions.